Starcounter/Starcounter.Uniform/README.md

             });
 ```

-After those steps your container object in view view-model should be populated with our U`niFormItem` view-model that `uni-data-table` component will understand and work with.
+After those steps your container object in view view-model should be populated with our `UniFormItem` view-model that `uni-data-table` component will understand and work with.
-You can find view-model structure used by `uni-data-table` on It's [readme page](https://github.com/Starcounter/uniform.css/tree/master/components/uni-data-table).
+You can find view-model structure used by `uni-data-table` on its [readme page](https://github.com/Starcounter/uniform.css/blob/master/components/uni-data-table/README.md).

 ### DataTableBuilder
-`DataTableBuilder` provides fluent API to easly create an instance of our UniDataTable view-model.
-To create It's instance you have to provide view-model for your rows data.
+`DataTableBuilder` provides fluent API to easily create an instance of our UniDataTable view-model.
+To create its instance you have to provide view-model for your rows data.
 Methods that `DataTableBuilder` provides are:

 | Method Name | Arguments | Description | Returns |
 | :--- | :--- | :--- | :--- |